A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Stream function guidance model

+Note that the introduced vortex flows may change the original streamlines near the destination, where the influence is stronger with higher vortex strength and closer distances between the vortices and destination.
+However, for an alternative streamline, which ends at the destination, can be used to generate the optimal path.
+With careful parameter tuning, the modified streamlines can be very close to the ones without vortices.

+The selection of grid size should satisfy the practical concerns of the traffic density.
+An impractically large grid interval may result in the vessel being trapped in a local minimum.

-The algorithm is summarized as follows in Algorithm \ref{alg:waypoint_selection}, which provides a discrete approximation of the streamlines.
+The algorithm is summarized in Algorithm \ref{alg:waypoint_selection}, which provides a discrete approximation of the streamlines.
 While streamlines are guaranteed to provide an obstacle-free path, the discretized approximation is not guaranteed to be obstacle-free.
+The value of $n_r$ influences the update frequency of the optimal waypoint selection.
+A small number causes unnecessarily high updates where the vessel can be trapped into a local minimum in some extreme situations.
+On the other hand, the vessel may neglect some dangerous collision if using a too large $n_r$ in dense dynamic traffic.
 For this reason, the value of $n_r$ should be reasonably selected and not too large.